greim/hoxy/readme.md

 # Overview

-Hoxy is a debugging toolkit for web developers.
+Hoxy is a debugging proxy for web developers.
 Using hoxy, you can intercept HTTP requests and responses, analyze and operate on them in JavaScript, and send them skipping merrily on their way.
 Hoxy is a standalone proxy server; so as long as you've got an proxy-capable HTTP client, Hoxy can debug it.

 ```javascript
 var proxy = require('hoxy').start({ port: 8080 });